 Commercial Emulsifiers and their Codes

 The emulsifier codes on food labels are useful only if you know which chemicals they signify, and what those chemicals do.
 These codes are almost universally recognised around the globe and are preceded by an “E” in products sold in Europe.
-Here is the list of common emulsifiers by code:
+Here is the list of common emulsifiers by code, with some emulsification food examples:

 Lecithin is the name given to any naturally occurring yellowish-coloured fatty substance which attracts both water and oil.
 An example is the phosphatidylcholine in egg yolk, but there are many different lecithins in a wide range of plants and animals.
 Much of the lecithin additive in food today is processed from soybeans.